Economic impact of the COVID-19 pandemic in Malaysia: Tourism

-Workplace safety and migrant workers
+Workers

+A 2022 study on 184 workers surveyed in June 2020 suggests that their perceptions of work-family conflict and adaptability were correlated with their perceived stress and well-being.
+Whilst ratings of their organization's pandemic response was likewise correlated with perceived stress, it did not also correlate with well-being.

-In late December 2020, the Human Resources Minister Saravanan Murugan announced that the Human Resources Ministry would be launching a new multi-lingual app to enable both domestic and foreign workers to inform the Government about employers providing inadequate accommodation and not following health standard operating procedures while protecting their identities.
+In late December 2020, Human Resources Minister Saravanan Murugan announced that the Human Resources Ministry would be launching a new multi-lingual app to enable both domestic and foreign workers to inform the Government about employers providing inadequate accommodation and not following health standard operating procedures while protecting their identities.

 On 28 December, the Ministry of Human Resources confirmed that it was filing 30 charges against the glove factory Brightway Holdings and two of its subsidiaries in Selangor for alleged offences under the Workers' Minimum Standards of Housing and Amenities Act 1990 (Act 446) in relation to the unsanitary housing conditions of workers.

 On 28 January 2021, Senior Minister (Security) Ismail Sabri Yaakob announced that the Malaysian Government would temporarily close factories and business premises that failed to comply with the standard operating procedures on COVID-19 prevention in response to outbreaks among migrant workers.

 By 7 February, Senior Minister Ismail Sabri Yaakob confirmed that 312,363 foreign workers had been screened for COVID-19 since 1 December 2020.
 Of those screened, 6,093 tested positive for COVID-19 while 306,530 tested negative.
 This screening involved 13,533 employers and 1,268 clinics.

 By 12 March, Senior Minister Ismail Sabri Yaakob confirmed that a total of 608,093 foreign workers had been screened for COVID-19, with 9,653 testing positive.